teuton-software/teuton/docs/learn/13-include.md

 # Example: 13-include

+Use `tt-include` to include several config files into your main config file.

+## Explanation

-Until now, all the tests we have seen came with a configuration file (`config.yaml`) that contained all the parameters that will later be used in the test.
-It is also possible to have the information distributed among several configuration files.
+Until now, all the examples we have seen use one configuration file (`config.yaml`) that contain all the parameters required by the test.
+It is possible to save configuration distributed among several files.

 Suppose we have the following file structure.

 ```
 ├── config.yaml
-├── include_this_files
+├── moreconfigfiles
 │   ├── 02
 │   │   └── file02.yaml
 │   ├── file01.yaml